CarlosMatheus/Pygin/README.md

 ## About

-This project aims to create a game engine to make easier the precess of game development using Pygame.
-Therefore, the main frame of the game is flexible and can be adapted to multiple types of games.
+This project aims to create a game engine to make easier the precess of game development using python.
 To understand a little bit more about how the code is structured visit the [wiki](https://github.com/CarlosMatheus/Engine/wiki).

 ## Authors